-We went ahead and put together a list of Chinese blogs that we’ve been appreciating for quite some time now.
+I went ahead and put together a list of Chinese blogs that I’ve been appreciating for quite some time now.
+Hope you enjoy!

 There’s no fast track to mastering Mandarin Chinese, but smart resources like ‘Hacking Chinese’ can certainly help to accelerate your learning.
 With a focus on how to learn as opposed to what to learn, the blogs present a very student-friendly approach to getting to grips with the language.
 For example, there are articles on how to learn inside the classroom and out, memory aids to enhance learning and how to have fun learning Chinese.
 The website provides a rich content experience for the beginner, intermediate and advanced language learner.